Subshifts with sparse traces

-Path spaces of the last type are not encountered in the proofs of our main results, but it is perhaps the most interesting one, and it splits into further classes.
+Path spaces of the last type are not encountered in the proofs of our main results, but it is perhaps the most interesting case, and it splits into further subtypes.
 The present classification is enough for our purposes, but for the interested reader, we give some examples of the different possible types of class four minimal path spaces in Section~\ref{sec:Examples}.

 We need the following generalization in the proof of Proposition~\ref{prop:DeterministicContainsSinglyPeriodic}.
-The proof is exactly the same.\footnote{Note that possible finite sequences of moves are still a discrete set, even though paths themselves may explore a dense set of positions.}
+The proof is exactly the same.\footnote{Note that the possible finite sequences of moves still form a discrete set, even though paths themselves may explore a dense set of positions.}

 \begin{theorem} Let $R \subset [-r,r]$ be a finite set of real numbers and let $X \subset R^\Z$ be a minimal subshift.
 Define